osmdatar/rev-response/doc/resp1.md

    extent to which `R` packages should best encapsulate singularly focussed functionality, or broader ranges thereof.
 The upcoming fragmentation of `devtools` into numerous individual packages certainly reifies Hadley's view on that, by which we're inclined to abide.

-   Further the concept that packages should 'do one thing unambiguously and do it well' is a sensible design philosophy we hope `osmdata` follows.
+The concept that packages should 'do one thing unambiguously and do it well' is a sensible design philosophy we hope `osmdata` follows.

 2. The very important question raised just before the list of 'Minor things':
    > Do `R` users need to learn the OSM Overpass API query call language?

    We cannot provide a clear answer to this question.
-   A analogous question would be 'can `st_read()` be used/understood without learning GDAL?'.
-Yes it can be used and it mercifully makes life easier, but understanding the back-end code-base will greatly help.
+A analogous question would be 'can `sf::st_read()` be used/understood without learning GDAL?'.
+Yes it can be used and it mercifully makes life easier, but understanding the back-end code-base helps greatly.
 We have tried to communicate this in the vignette but are open to ideas for improving the communication of this message.

-   The `osmdata`
-   package is an attempt to facilitate direct access to OSM data without the need to understand this sometimes non-trivial query language (QL).
+   The `osmdata` package is an attempt to facilitate direct access to OSM data without the need to understand this sometimes non-trivial query language (QL).
 It comes down to a compromise between breadth and depth.
 We've aimed for a good breadth, and so hope the vast majority of typical use cases can be executed just by examining the `osmdata` documentation and forgetting entirely about `overpass`.
 The depth has hopefully nevertheless been retained so truly complex queries nevertheless remain possible.
 Do `R` users need to learn the QL?
 We would certainly hope not.
 Would learning the QL enable more powerful use of `osmdata`?
 We would certainly hope so.
 Where can we best strike the balance there between? ...
 We don't know, but we've given it a good shot.

 3.
    > it would be good to also mention that osmdata reads openstreetmap vector